 Webhooks are automated messages sent from web pages or apps to notify when something happens.

 In web development, webhooks add or alter the behavior of web pages or web applications with custom callbacks.
 Callbacks can, in turn, be maintained, modified, and managed by 3rd-party users and developers who are not part of the core development team of the application or page in use.
 Webhooks are usually written in JSON, and requests are done as HTTP POST request.

-Webhooks are often triggered by events, for example, a new component being pushed to a repository or page.
+Events trigger webhooks, for example when a new component is pushed to a repository or page.

 When events occur, the source site makes an HTTP request to the URL configured for the webhook.
 Users can configure them to cause events on one site to invoke further actions.
-Common uses include build triggers for continuous integration systems and notify bug tracking systems.
+Habitual uses include building triggers for continuous integration systems and notify bug tracking systems.

-Because webhooks use HTTP, they can be easily integrated into web services without the need to add new infrastructure, making them widely used.
+Because webhooks use HTTP, they can be easily integrated into web services without adding new infrastructure, making them widely used.

 Webhooks notify the occurrence of an event in one system to another.
 For example, you have subscribed to content that charges your card monthly.
 That service wants to send you a message each time it charges your credit card.
 So, that service subscribes to banks’ service to send a webhook when charging a credit card to their emailing service.
 The bank’s service is the source, the triggered event is a credit card charge, and the destination is the streaming email service.